FLEx: Personalized Federated Learning for Mixture-of-Experts LLMs via Expert Grafting: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets and Data Partition.} To simulate real-world scenarios, we utilize the Databricks-dolly-15k\footnote{\texttt{https://huggingface.co/datasets/databricks/databricks-dolly-15k}} dataset, an open-source collection of instruction follow-up records generated by numerous Databricks employees.
-This dataset covers a variety of behavioral categories as described in the InstructGPT paper \cite{ouyangTrainingLanguageModels2022} and includes eight subtasks.
-We select four subtasks—classification, closed QA, information extraction, and summarization—to create a non-IID scenario.
-These tasks have fixed responses, unlike open QA or creative writing tasks.
-Therefore, ROUGE-L serves as an effective evaluation metric to assess the instruction followability capability of large language models.

-\paragraph{Implementation.} We utilize the OpenFedLLM framework \cite{yeOpenFedLLMTrainingLarge2024} to evaluate federated learning methods, including FedAvg \cite{mcmahanCommunicationefficientLearningDeep2017}, FedProx \cite{liFederatedOptimizationHeterogeneous2020}, SCAFFOLD \cite{karimireddyScaffoldStochasticControlled2020}, FedAvgM \cite{hsuMeasuringEffectsNonIdentical2019}, FedAdagrad \cite{reddiAdaptiveFederatedOptimization2021}, FedYogi \cite{reddiAdaptiveFederatedOptimization2021} and FedAdam \cite{reddiAdaptiveFederatedOptimization2021}.
-Each client trains on 20 samples per round for 100 rounds.
-We select the same round checkpoint for each client to compare ROUGE-L scores.
-The Qwen1.5-MoE-A2.7B model\footnote{\texttt{https://huggingface.co/Qwen/Qwen1.5-MoE-A2.7B}}, configured with bfloat16, serves as the base model and is trained on NVIDIA H20 GPUs with 96GB of memory.
-We apply LoRA to the attention layer with a rank of 32 and an alpha of 64.
-The Adam optimizer is used to train the LoRA adapter with a batch size of 4, using a consistent learning rate of 4e-5.
-The maximum input sequence length is set to 2048, and we provide the Alpaca template as a prompt.
+\paragraph{Datasets and Data Partition.} We utilize the Databricks-dolly-15k\footnote{\texttt{https://huggingface.co/datasets/databricks/databricks-dolly-15k}} dataset, an open-source collection of instruction-following records.
+To simulate a non-IID data distribution, we partition the dataset by selecting four subtasks with objective, verifiable answers: classification, closed QA, information extraction, and summarization.
+We conduct our experiments in a cross-silo federated learning setting to evaluate the generalization performance of FLEx across diverse data distributions.
+This targeted selection ensures that the data on each client corresponds to a specific task category.

+\paragraph{Base Model and Fine-tuning Strategy.} Our experiments use the Qwen1.5-MoE-A2.7B\footnote{\texttt{https://huggingface.co/Qwen/Qwen1.5-MoE-A2.7B}} model as the backbone.
+For efficient fine-tuning, we apply LoRA \citep{huLoraLowrankAdaptation2022} to the model's trainable layers, configured with a rank of 32 and an alpha of 64.
+The local model on each client is trained using the Adam optimizer with a learning rate of \(4\times 10^{-5}\) and a batch size of 4.
+We use \texttt{bfloat16} for mixed-precision training and set the maximum input sequence length to 2048.
+All models are prompted with the Alpaca template.
+The experiments are conducted on NVIDIA H20 GPUs, each with 96GB of memory.

+\paragraph{Federated Training Protocol and Baselines.} We implement the federated learning process using the OpenFedLLM framework \citep{yeOpenFedLLMTrainingLarge2024}.
+The training proceeds for 100 communication rounds, with each client processing 5 local steps per round.
+We compare our proposed method, FLEx, against several established federated learning algorithms: FedAvg \citep{mcmahanCommunicationefficientLearningDeep2017}, FedProx \citep{liFederatedOptimizationHeterogeneous2020}, SCAFFOLD \citep{karimireddyScaffoldStochasticControlled2020}, FedAvgM \citep{hsuMeasuringEffectsNonIdentical2019}, FedAdagrad \citep{reddiAdaptiveFederatedOptimization2021}, FedYogi \citep{reddiAdaptiveFederatedOptimization2021} and FedAdam \citep{reddiAdaptiveFederatedOptimization2021}.
+For all baseline methods, we apply the respective aggregation algorithm to all trainable parameters of the MoE model, including both the expert and non-expert layers.
+This represents a standard application of these FL algorithms to the MoE architecture.